EmoryHPC/practical-data-science/file-organization/README.md

 * Everything can be seen (like going on vacation and leaving your stuff out)
 * Don't have snaking file paths
 * Don't run into the issue where file path names seem to negate one-another.
 Let's say I had one apple and I needed to put it in a bucket.
 Which would I choose: "red objects" or "Fruits"?
 Sometimes when we create too granular of file names the same issue happens, especially when the objects I want to classify don't have a singular purpose.
 For instance, say I had a folder named "Congress Article 2025" and a folder named "Canonical Visualizations" for visualizations that I use everywhere.
 I have a visualization that I use everywhere and put in the Congress article.
 Is this an effective directory naming scheme?
 To me the answer could be no, or it could be that I should make a copy of the visualization and put it in both folders.
 On HPC I can do that with a symlink (or a symbolic link).

+Dissentometer heatmaps do not make sense outside the context of dissentometer.
+They are hardcoded and require the full project to make sense groq_client is interoperable and can be used anywhere.
+It stands alone.